NYFA 2017 Panel Discussion - BEYOND ANIMATION: How can a Graduate Stay Competitive

 Ronald Fong, NYFA Alumni

-Ronald specialises in 3D animation, story boarding, and concept art for animated films.
+Ronald is the co-founder of Masonry Studios, which specialises in 3D animation and motion design.
+He has experience in both the entertainment and advertising industry working on storyboarding and 3D animation production.
 He believes that a well-crafted story is the key piece in making films work as he consciously aims to make his projects meaningful and relatable.
-He assumes the role of a complete geek when faced with technical challenges encountered within the 3D animation creative process.
-Not to say less love is given to the more traditional approaches to animation, as Ronald appreciates – just as much – the fluid and expressive nature of hand-drawn animation.
+He assumes the role of a complete geek when faced with technical challenges encountered within the 3D animation creative process and welcomes all geek conversations, both deep and casual.

 NYFA 2017 WEEKEND (30 June and 1 July) seeks to bring outreach and awareness of the film and media industry in Singapore to a new scale with a series of talks, workshops and screenings of previous NYFA-winning films.